zemlni/SLogo/doc/API_CHANGES.md

 1. Constructor: public CommandEntry(UserCommand command)
 2. Gets Command Name: public String getName()
 3. Visually updates command: public void updateCommand(UserCommand command)

+#####public class Palette
+Class which is flexibly designed to be a basis for palettes of different varieties.
+Needed to show different colors assigned to indices.
+Could be useful for extension.
+1. Constructor: public Palette(List<PaletteEntry> entries)
+2. Shows the palette: public void show(){
+3. Hides the palette: public void hide(){
+4. Adds to the palette / replaces old index: public void add(PaletteEntry entry)

+#####public class PaletteEntry extends VBox {
+Flexible class which is designed to allow for a wide range of JavaFX components to be made into a suitable entry into the Palette class mentioned above.
+Kept it general by accepting a node as a parameter.
+1. Constructor: public PaletteEntry(Node node, int index){
+2. Index associated with node value: public int getIndex(){

+######public class PreferencesWindow
+Basis for building a selection of preferences for the user.
+The important method in this class is addTab which lets you add to the pre-existing tabs of preferences, ideal for extensions.
+1. constructor: public PreferencesWindow(TurtleScreenController turtleScreenControl){
+2. Add tab to window: public void addTab(Tab tab)

+#####public abstract class PreferenceTab extends Tab{
+This class is useful for being a building block for a preferences tab to put in the preferences window.
+1. Constructor: public PreferenceTab(TurtleScreenController controller, String titleKey){
+2. Implemented in a way specific to each tab: public abstract void addButtons();
+3. Used to allow subclasses to access controller: public TurtleScreenController getController(){

 ## Backend External API Changes:
 ```
 class BackendController{